geekwho-eth/aptos-move-go-sample/README.md

 Borrowing & Lending on Aptos

 ## Bug Bounty
-If you have found bug in the smart contract, please send an email to hello@ariesmarkets.xyz for rewards
+If you have found bug in the smart contract, please contact us for rewards